serrano90/cqrs-v2/README.md

 # CQRS V2

-This package is a simple implementation in Go of CQRS(Command Query Responsability Segregation).
-This solution provider interfaces and implementation to use de CQRS in any solution.
+This package is a simple implementation in Go of CQRS(Command Query Responsibility Segregation).
+We have interfaces and implements to use in any project with this solution.

 ## Install